bartoszzuk/mmcr/README.md

 - We use cosine scheduler with warmup instead of keeping the learning rate constant like in the original paper.
 - We use `GaussianBlur` and `RandomSolarize` as additional augmentation methods.

-## Finetuning
+## Linear Evaluation

-Just use a `finetune.py` script as shown below.
+Just use a `evaluate.py` script as shown below.
+It will train a single linear layer on top of the frozen pretrained encoder.

 ```
-python pretrain.py \
+python evaluate.py \
     --checkpoint [YOUR_PRETRAINED_MODEL_CHECKPOINT]
     --dataset cifar10       # path to the dataset root
     --batch-size 1024       # number of images per step
     --max-epochs 50         # number of training epochs
     --learning-rate 0.01    # learning rate for Adam optimizer
     --warmup-duration 0.1   # warmup duration for cosine scheduler
-    --finetune-type linear  # determines which parts to unfreeze, choose from [backbone+linear, linear]
 ```

 Some details worth noting: